newfies-dialer/newfies-dialer/docs/source/includes/introduction.rst

 The platform is focused on real-time operations and task call distributions to clustered brokers and workers.

-Newfies has been created to provide a solution for `FreedomeFone`_ to process millions of calls a day.
--more about FreedomeFone-

-Newfies is written in Python, using the `Django`_ Framework.
+Newfies-Dialer is written in Python, using the `Django`_ Framework.
 It also operates with message brokers such as `RabbitMQ`_, `Redis`_ but support for Beanstalk, MongoDB, CouchDB and DBMS is also available.

-Newfies provides a comprehensive set of APIs to easily integrate the platform dialer with third-party applications.
+Newfies-Dialer provides a extensive set of APIs to easily integrate with third-party applications.

-Using very simple steps, Newfies will help you create campaigns, add phonebooks, contacts, build audio messages and create complex telephony applications.
+Using very simple steps, Newfies-Dialer will help you create campaigns, add phonebooks, contacts, build audio messages and create complex telephony applications.
 Once your campaigns are ready to start, your messages will be dispatched and delivered.